 An in-person DSE assessment is a 1:1 session in the workplace that focuses on the health and well-being of your staff.
 Assessors will review the employee’s workstation setup, take key measurements and make recommendations about posture and work processes.

 Your team members will use purpose-built DSE assessment software to answer questions about their desk set-up.
-The software will deliver training tailored to them and give them an action plan based on their reponses so that the employee is empowered to enure their own wellbeing wehn at home or the office.
+The software will deliver training tailored to them and give them an action plan based on their responses so that the employee is empowered to ensure their own wellbeing when at home or the office.
 Of course even the most advanced software cant handle complex issues like RSI, nor should it.
-High risk cases like employees with RSI and other serious conditions will be flagged up so that they can be given extra attention.
+High risk cases like employees with repetitive strain injuries and other serious conditions will be flagged up so that they can be given extra attention.